Updated: Feb 5

 I wanted to stick to the recipe as much as possible to see the traditional cheesecake.
 So I chose to use lemon jello.

 The recipe states in the morning to dissolve 2 lemon jello or your choice of jello in boiling water.
 Put in fridge and let chill but not harden.
 However, there was no set time.
 I let it sit for about 5 minutes, and it was still warm, so I let it sit for another 5 minutes and it was chilled somewhat by then.
-Another thing that struck me as odd, that was similar to the 24 Hour Salad, was that there was no set time for chilling the recipe.
-I suppose that in the 1960's the recipe writers assume that you would know how long to chill your jello for.
+Another thing that struck me as odd, which was similar to the 24 Hour Salad, was that there was no set time for chilling the recipe.
+I suppose that in the 1960s the recipe writers assume that you would know how long to chill your jello for.
 I don't so I had to check on it every few minutes.

 Making the cheesecake at home proved to be a little difficult, especially after being up for 10 hours already.
 Using frozen condensed milk proved to be a bit of a challenge as well, I had to shake the can and then ended up using a spoon and a fork to try and get it out.
-Eventually I had to go back to shaking because nothing seemed to work.
+Eventually, I had to go back to shaking because nothing seemed to work.

-To make it easier to fold in, I kind of hacked up the frozen milk chunks after I realised that folding in the large chunks was getting me nowhere and I would likely be here a while waiting for it to melt.
+To make it easier to fold in, I kind of hacked up the frozen milk chunks after I realized that folding in the large chunks was getting me nowhere and I would likely be here a while waiting for it to melt.

 The next step was to cream 1/2 lb. cream cheese with 1 cup of fruit sugar and add to the jello when set.
 To cream the cheese, I let it sit out for about 5 minutes to get to room temperature.
 Then I just used a fork to squish the cream cheese in the bowl and make it soft.
 One part of this recipe that was a challenge for me was that it is imperial measurements.
 I'm a millennial, so I don't know imperial measurements, only metric.
 So I had to google the metric equivalent to the imperial measurements.
 I guessed that 1/2 lb. would be 1/2 the cream cheese brick.